-Building a small greenhouse is a way to grow plants and crops in a controlled, safe environment that’s easily accessible to your home.
-You can create a temperature-controlled space for your harvest whether you want to grow with soil or hydroponics.
+Choosing, buying and building a small greenhouse is a way to grow plants and crops in a controlled, safe environment that’s easily accessible to your home.
+You can create a temperature-controlled space for your harvest whether you want to grow with soil or hydroponics while keeping out pests.

-This review highlights what we consider the best contenders for smallest greenhouses for recreational purposes.
+This small greenhouse kit review highlights what we consider the best contenders for smallest greenhouses for hobby and recreational purposes.
 Although many share the same purpose and functionality, many use different materials, differ in size, and are suitable in outdoor conditions more than others.

 Quictent Mini Cloche Greenhouse